**Introduction**

 **Washing Out the Stencil**

-After exposure, the screen is carefully washed with water, removing the unexposed emulsion and leaving behind the stencil.
+After exposure the screen is carefully washed with water, removing the unexposed emulsion and leaving behind the stencil.
 This process requires gentle but thorough washing to ensure that the stencil is clean and free of imperfections.
 Once washed out, the screen is dried and inspected for any flaws or defects in the stencil.

 **Printing Process**

+With the stencil in place, the screen is ready for printing.
+Ink is applied to the of the screen, and a squeegee is used to force the ink through the mesh and onto the substrate below.
 Multiple passes may be required to achieve the desired opacity and coverage.
 Each print is carefully inspected for quality, and adjustments may be made to ink consistency or printing technique as needed.

 **Curing the Print**